shundhammer/qdirstat/README.md

 So it might come down to that some day: Use POSIX calls on platforms where they are available, and QDir / QFileInfo for everything else.

+_Update 2015-12-25:_ Suy (Alejandro Exojo) suggested to use QStorageInfo (available since Qt 5.4) to find out platform-independently on what device a directory is.
+This doesn't sound too bad.
+This is something worthwhile to investigate in more detail.

 ## Building